 - Bake at 375 for 10-12 minutes, or until crust hardens.

 - Let crust cool for 20 minutes.
 While crust is cooling, mix your chocolate peanut butter glaze.

 - Top the crust with glaze and optional fruit toppings.

-Share a slice with friends, save it for an after school snack, a snack after dinner or even a post workout snack.
-If you make the recipe, don’t forget to tag #bucketlisttummy on social media so I see it!
+Did you make the recipe?
+If so, don’t forget to tag #bucketlisttummy on social media so I see it!